 Why Famous Architects Like Frank Lloyd Wright and Zaha Hadid Revolutionized Design

 The pantheon of famous architects reads like a museum catalog of minds who rewrote the rules of building.
 Among these giants, two names stand out: Frank Lloyd Wright and Zaha Hadid.
 A century apart, yet their ideas about space changed everything we thought we knew about architecture.
-Their buildings don’t just sit on land—they reshape how we live, work, and think about the world around us.
+Their buildings do not just sit on land—they reshape how we live, work, and think about the world around us.

-The Wright Revolution: Organic Architecture as Design Democracy
+Wright’s Revolution: Organic Architecture and Design Democracy

 Breaking Away from European Tradition